sampatghosh/lppl-gwo-dp/README.md

-# Crash Detection using LPPL with GWO and DE optimization
+# Stock Price Crash Detection using LPPL with GWO and DE optimization